Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 Since 1992, the top international teams have competed at the FIFA Futsal World Cup every four years.
 The governing body of Futsal is FIFA.
 In 1989, the Netherlands organized the first Futsal world cup.

-Brazil has a history of winning the highest cup in Futsal as Football does.
-Portugal defeated Argentina to become the latest Futsal champion.
+Brazil has a history of winning the highest cup in Futsal, as it does in football.
+Brazil defeated Argentina 2-1 to become the latest Futsal champion.

 Until 2008, all events were 16-team events.
 The first event involved six teams – three from Europe, three from South America, two from Africa, two from Asia, two from North and Central America, and one from Oceania.